 I teach yoga with a focus on the fascial system.
 If your fascia is tight, it rules the rest of your body.
 Typical stretching strategies will not work.
 Tight fascia requires gentle sustained tension in the correct alignment to encourage it to soften and return to normal functioning.
-It is also important to complete your movements in the best possible alignment in order to train your body how good alignment feels.
+It is also important to complete your movements in the best possible alignment to train your body how good alignment feels.
 Only then will your great alignment on the mat translate off the mat into daily life.
 Learning to approach your yoga practice with these principles in mind will accelerate your results.

 As an occupational therapist, I love teaching yoga to people who have never tried yoga or believe they cannot “do” yoga.
 Anyone can practice yoga.
 I specialize in not just teaching you how to practice yoga safely and with the best possible body alignment, but helping you create a yoga practice that addresses your individual needs and is suited to your lifestyle.

 It is a common misconception that you must do hours of yoga a day or week to reap the benefits.
 Learning and regularly practicing one or two well-chosen poses can build confidence, flexibility, strength, and stamina as well as help you manage pain and stiffness.
 As you are ready you can layer on new poses or breathing strategies to help you build your practice.

 Yoga is not just about poses.
 Yoga is also about learning to breathe deeply and focus your mind.
 Both have a significant positive impact on your mental and emotional well-being both during and after practice.
 A simple yoga practice can help you improve your quality of life through improving your physical, mental and emotional wellness.